schwaa/pptxcreator/memory-bank/productContext.md

 # Product Context

 ## Purpose
-The PPTX Generator exists to solve the challenge of automating PowerPoint presentation creation while maintaining consistency in branding and layout.
-It serves users who need to generate multiple presentations efficiently from structured data.
+The PPTX Generator automates PowerPoint presentation creation from markdown content, ensuring consistency in branding and layout through a template-driven approach.
+It serves users who need to generate multiple presentations efficiently.

-**Current Demo Phase:**
+**Current Status:**
-Currently, the tool uses a predefined JSON file to populate a PowerPoint template, focusing on validating the generation logic and template mapping.

-**Future Vision:**
-The ultimate goal is to allow users to supply a block of text or a markdown file.
-The system will use an LLM via OpenRouter (model: deepseek/deepseek-chat-v3-0324:free) to analyze and segment the content, select optimal layouts, and generate the intermediate JSON data file for presentation generation.
+The tool now successfully implements a three-stage process:
+1.  **Analyze:** A PPTX template is analyzed to produce a `layouts.json` file, which details its available layouts, placeholders, and stores the path to the source template.
+2.  **Process:** Markdown content (`content.md`) is processed along with the `layouts.json` (for layout definitions) using an LLM (OpenRouter, model: `deepseek/deepseek-chat-v3-0324:free`) to create a structured `presentation.json`.
+This JSON file maps content to specific placeholders within chosen layouts.
+3.  **Generate:** The `presentation.json` and the original template (path retrieved from `layouts.json`) are used to generate the final PPTX file with content populated.

 ## Problems Solved
-1. Manual PowerPoint Creation Overhead
+1.  **Manual PowerPoint Creation Overhead:**
-   - Eliminates repetitive manual creation of slides
+    *   Automates slide creation and content population from markdown.
-   - Reduces human error in content population
+    *   Reduces human error.
-   - Saves time for users who generate presentations frequently
+    *   Saves time for frequent presentation generation.

-2. Consistency Management
+2.  **Consistency Management:**
-   - Ensures brand consistency across presentations
+    *   Ensures brand and layout consistency via templates.
-   - Maintains layout standards through template usage
-   - Standardizes presentation structure
+    *   Standardizes presentation structure.

-3. Data Integration
-   - Bridges the gap between structured data and visual presentations
-   - Automates chart creation from data sources
-   - Enables bulk presentation generation
+3.  **Content Structuring and Integration:**
-   - **Future:** Automates the conversion of unstructured text/markdown into structured presentation content
+    *   Converts unstructured markdown into a structured presentation plan (`presentation.json`).
+    *   Bridges markdown content with visual presentation layouts.

 ## User Experience Goals
-1. Simplicity
+1.  **Simplicity:**
-   - Easy-to-use command line interface
+    *   Clear three-step CLI workflow (`analyze`, `process`, `generate`).
+    *   User provides markdown and a template; the system handles the rest.
-   - Clear feedback during execution
+    *   Informative feedback during execution.
-   - Straightforward template and data requirements
-   - **Future:** Accepts markdown/text input for even simpler workflows

-2. Reliability
+2.  **Reliability:**
-   - Consistent output generation
+    *   Consistent output based on inputs.
-   - Robust error handling
+    *   Improved error handling and data validation.
-   - Predictable behavior

-3. Flexibility
+3.  **Flexibility:**
-   - Support for various template designs
+    *   Supports various template designs (as long as they have identifiable layouts and placeholders).
-   - Multiple content types (text, images, charts)
-   - Adaptable to different use cases
-   - **Future:** Intelligent layout selection based on content
+    *   Handles text content, including bulleted lists.
+(Image handling is basic, next focus area).

-4. Efficiency
+4.  **Efficiency:**
-   - Quick execution
+    *   Automates the core generation process.
-   - Minimal manual intervention
+    *   Reduces manual intervention significantly.
-   - Batch processing capabilities
-   - **Future:** End-to-end automation from text/markdown to presentation